Uribouz/badminton-matching-app/README.md

 ## Objectives
+Provide tools for a group of Badminton users, with fairness of use in mind.

-## TODO:
+## Doing
-10. Add shuffle logic when selecting players to play: see players match history and prepare a match with previously player's played matched in mind.
-    (pending task #5.)

 ## Bugs:

 ## Backlogs:
 8. can add courts depends on how many players
 9. Add API servers to be able to use this website multiple device at the same time while sharing data usage
+10. Add shuffle logic when selecting players to play: see players match history and prepare a match with previously player's played matched in mind.
+    (pending task #5.)
 13. Improve UI
+14. calling calculateFirstPriorityPlayer too many times ( not efficient).
+15. Refactor it to be in its own Module, for readable and maintainability

 ## Reference:
     https://www.svgrepo.com/svg/522086/cross